CAAM 335: MATRIX ANALYSIS

 MATH08068: Facets of Mathematics

 This course aims to explore the wide range of applications of mathematics, and links to other areas that are present in today's world.
-This course is centred around three components in different areas of mathematics.
+This course is centered around three components in different areas of mathematics.
 The content of the components is not fixed, but there will normally be one each in Pure mathematics, Mathematical Modelling and Operational Research.
 In each component, some basic techniques from the chosen area will be studied and there will also be some exploration of their applications in the modern world.
 Applications of the area in general and its relationship to other topics will also be discussed.
 Another aim of the course is to develop important skills in teamwork and in presenting mathematics.
 Some instruction in producing mathematical documents, particularly posters, in LaTeX will be given and students will undertake a group research project that builds on the content of one of the components.
 The outcome of the project will be a poster.

 CAAM 423: PARTIAL DIFFERENTIAL EQNS I